Easter at Becketts Farm

 We are pleased to announce that our Easter event will be returning this year.

 There is no need to book, just turn up for a great activity to keep you busy in the school holidays!
-NOTE: At peak times and if we reach maximum capacity in the event space, there may be a short waiting time.
+NOTE: At peak times and if we reach maximum capacity in the event space, there may be a short waiting time outside the marquee.

 Our Farm Shop and Restaurant will be open daily throughout the event, with the Restaurant serving their delicious children’s menu and a range of tempting takeaway options at our Sandwich Bar and Hot Food counters.
 If you are planning on visiting our Restaurant during the Easter event, we would advise booking your table in advance to avoid disappointment.
 You can book a table online here.